After an over three year break, I finally paint another 28mm model.

 I used every wash err “Shade” but the red one because it had ran out.
 I used purple and blue to shade my red.
 I also used the red glaze some.
 I tried one of the dry paints, it isn’t for me, but I can see how it would help painting an army of skeletons for instance.
 Finally after I used many many washes and I used the flat of the brush to do my highlights such as they are, I tried the texture paint to do the base.
 It never dried in time to highlight, I even used some special tool to apply it.

 People badmouth GW but they make nice models, expensive, but I spent about six hours painting this one stand of Nurglings.
-I’m old, my back seriously had ceased up by the time it came to highlighting.
+I’m old, my back seriously had seized up by the time it came to highlighting.
 I could have done better with some better brushes, even using a smaller brush to do highlights and the faces would have helped, but I stubbornly stuck to the one brush even after it became less and less pointy.
 As Owen noted this was the first model I had ever painted in a store.
-Usually I go home paint with my paints, with my brushes, which I keep very good care of and sort my colours specifically from lightest to darkest.
+Usually I go home paint with my paints, with my brushes, which I keep reasonably good care of and sort my colours specifically from lightest to darkest.
 This model was very much ‘winged’.

 If I can get a new job and a new place to live, I’ll put together a painting desk.
 I’m one of the few people in the world who wants to paint worse.
 I spent maybe six hours on this Nurgling from opening the package to taking the last photo, Owen looked it up, it was a 15 point model in an army I don’t want to use needing a book I don’t own.
 So since 1500 points is the standard Warhammer 40,000 game size where I come from, I only need to paint 99 more Nurglings to have an army.
 If I want to get an army painted I gotta choose models that are easy to paint and high points value, which is why I never start a new army err faction as GW terms them now.